 Master 1 International Relations students dive into the heart of institutional Europe

-At the end of the afternoon, the students were warmly welcomed at the Permanent Representation of France to the European Union.
+In the late afternoon, the students were warmly welcomed to the French Permanent Representation to the European Union.
 This meeting with French diplomats gave rise to lively exchanges on the priorities of French diplomacy in Brussels, intergovernmental coordination mechanisms and life as a diplomat.

 Tuesday March 4 began with a series of presentations at UCLouvain Saint-Louis Bruxelles organized in partnership with Denis Duez, professor of political science and former director of UCLouvain's Institute of European Studies.
 Three organizations involved in peace and security shared their work: GRIP (Groupe de Recherche et d'Information sur la Paix et la Sécurité), IRSEM-Europe (Institut de Recherche Stratégique de l'École Militaire) and MAG (Mines Advisory Group).
 These speeches launched rich discussions on contemporary geopolitical issues, defense policies and humanitarian action.

-The trip concluded around an Alumni lunch in partnership with AAÉALO (Association des Anciens Élèves et Amis des Langues Orientales), which gave students an opportunity for informal exchanges with former graduates.
-A convivial and inspiring moment that encouraged the sharing of experience on post-master courses and professional opportunities.
+The trip concluded around an Alumni lunch in partnership with AAÉALO (Association des Anciens Élèves et Amis des Langues Orientales), which gave students the opportunity for informal exchanges with former graduates.
+A convivial and inspiring moment that encouraged the sharing of experience on post-master's courses and professional opportunities.

-"I'm even more keen to work within European institutions" confided Pauline Jamin at the end of these two days.
+confided Pauline Jamin at the end of the two days.

 Article by Jean-Baptiste SHANGWE SEBAZUNGU, Master 1 International Relations student.